By Ogova Ondego

 Marie Shaba of Tanzania can’t agree more: Kaduma “had gone ahead of us to prepare performing stages ahead of us.He has always been a step ahead!”

 Zuhura S. Muro of Tanzania says Kaduma “will continue to inspire us…his writing, counsel and inspiration live on.”

-Kaya Kagimu Mukasa of Uganda and Vicensia Shule who is currentltly on studies in Germany have sent in their condolencesÂ as well.
+Kaya Kagimu Mukasa of Uganda and Vicensia Shule of Tanzania who is currently undertaking further studies in Germany have sent in their condolencesÂ as well.